 • The Ruins of Ani.
 These ancient, isolated ruins are set in the far eastern side of Turkey right on the Armenian border.
 The scenery here is stunning and the ruins are in great condition.
 If you make it all the way out here, you won’t be disappointed!

 • Cappadocia.
-The Marioland-Flintstone’ish landscapes around Cappadocia are truly awe-inspiring!
+The Marioland-Flintstone’ish landscapes around Cappadocia are truly inspiring!
 There are many independent walking tours you can do through different valleys and rock formations, each with its own shape and colour.

-• Value For Money.
-Since a portion of Turkey is a part of Europe, people always assume it’s going to be expensive to travel here.
-But it isn’t.
-The living standard in turkey is quiet cheap and most of the currencies are everywhere accepted.
+• Value for Money.
+Since a part of Turkey is a part of Europe, people always assume it’s going to be expensive to travel here but it isn’t.
+The living standard in Turkey is quiet cheap and most of the currencies are everywhere accepted.

 • The Bazaars.
 Spending a day in one of the Turkey’s bazaars is a sight in itself!
 The hustle and bustle, the smells, the people and the energy in these places is phenomenal.

 • The Hamams.
 These traditional, ancient bath houses have been around for years.
 The amount of skin and dirt that comes off during the process is unbelievable.
 Your skin will never feel so smooth.

 • The Mediterranean.
 The quiet waters of the Mediterranean Sea are stunning!
 Make your way to Kabak, Butterfly valley, Ölüdeniz, Olympos, Antalya, Alanya and enjoy the beautiful beaches and calm waters.